- Start date: September or January

 Programme skills set

-- in-depth knowledge of modern statistical methods that are used to analyse and visualise real-life data sets and the experience of how to apply these methods in a professional setting
+- in-depth knowledge of modern statistical methods used to analyse and visualise real-life data sets, and the experience of how to apply these methods in a professional setting

-- skills in using statistical software packages that are used in government, industry and commerce
+- skills in using statistical software packages used in government, industry and commerce

-- problem-solving and high numeracy skills that are widely sought after in the commercial sector
+- problem-solving and high numeracy skills widely sought after in the commercial sector

 - practical experience of statistical consultancy and how to interact with professionals who require statistical analyses of their data

 On successful completion of the MSc, you may be eligible for GradStat status.
 This may be awarded by submitting a transcript to the Royal Statistical Society as part of the evidence of meeting RSS GradStat criteria.

 At the heart of the Department of Mathematics & Statistics is the University’s aim of developing useful learning.
 We're an applied department with many links to industry and government.
 Most of the academic staff teaching on this course hold joint-appointments with, or are funded by, other organisations.
 These include APHA, Public Health and Intelligence (Health Protection Scotland), Greater Glasgow and Clyde Health Board, and the Marine Alliance for Science and Technology Scotland.
 We bridge the gap between academia and real-life.
 Our research has societal impact.

 Wanting to balance work with study, I was looking for an MSc Statistics program that could be applied to my daily work as well as one that extended my knowledge and improve my employability.
 I chose the online MSc Applied Statistics at the University of Strathclyde where the course modules cover a good range of solid and practical topics, while giving a timeframe which works well for full-time working professionals.
 Although the program is online, I did not feel there was any gap with the lecturers as they are very passionate and engaged.
 It is a fantastic programme, which I strongly recommend to any individual who is interested in statistics as a key focus of their career path.